Kgaswane Mountain Reserve

-Kgaswane Mountain Reserve is a nature reserve of 5300 ha consisting of veld and mountains run by the North West Parks and Tourism Board.
+Kgaswane Mountain Reserve is a nature reserve of 53 km2 consisting of veld and mountains run by the North West Parks and Tourism Board.
 It is located 5 km south-west of Rustenburg on the northern slopes of the Magaliesberg, inside of the Magaliesberg Biosphere Reserve and alongside the western portion of the Magaliesberg Protected Natural Environment.
 Kgaswane is home to many species of flora and bird life and large and small mammals, and has been designated as a protected Ramsar site since 2019.
 The reserve has a number of camp sites, hikes and trails.

 History

-The reserve was originally established on the farm Rietvallei which once belonged to President Paul Kruger and has expanded over many to cover 5300 ha with the park proclaimed in 1967.
+The reserve was originally established on the farm Rietvallei which once belonged to President Paul Kruger and has expanded over many to cover 53 km2 with the park proclaimed in 1967.

 Fauna and flora

 Mammals

 The reserve has over 800 antelope and some other species includes klipspringer, the grey duiker, bushbuck, kudu, oribi, mountain reedbuck, impala, red hartebeest, zebra, springbok, steenbok, sable antelope and the waterbuck.
 The reserve also has a few predators like the caracal, aardwolf, jackal and leopard.